cosmos/ibc/spec/app/ics-721-nft-transfer/README.md

 ##### Correctness

-This implementation preserves token uniqueness.
+This implementation preserves token non-fungibility and redeemability.

+* Non-fungibility: Only one instance of any token is *live* across all the IBC-connected blockchains.
-Uniqueness: If tokens have been sent to the counterparty chain, they can be redeemed back in the same `classId` & `tokenId` on the source chain.
+* Redeemability: If tokens have been sent to the counterparty chain, they can be redeemed back in the same `classId` & `tokenId` on the source chain.

 ##### Multi-chain notes

-This specification does not directly handle the "diamond problem", where a user sends a token originating on chain A to chain B, then to chain D, and wants to return it through D -> C -> A — since the supply is tracked as owned by chain B (and the `classId` will be "{portOnD}/{channelOnD}/{portOnB}/{channelOnB}/classId"), chain C cannot serve as the intermediary.
-It is not yet clear whether that case should be dealt with in-protocol or not — it may be fine to just require the original path of redemption (and if there is frequent liquidity and some surplus on both paths the diamond path will work most of the time).
+This specification does not directly handle the "diamond problem", where a user sends a token originating on chain A to chain B, then to chain D, and wants to return it through D -> C -> A — since the token is tracked as owned by chain B (and the `classId` will be "{portOnD}/{channelOnD}/{portOnB}/{channelOnB}/classId"), chain C cannot serve as the intermediary.
+The original path, in reverse order, is required to redeem the token at its source chain.
 Complexities arising from long redemption paths may lead to the emergence of central chains in the network topology.

 In order to track all of the tokens moving around the network of chains in various paths, it may be helpful for a particular chain to implement a registry which will track the "global" source chain for each `classId`.
 End-user service providers (such as wallet authors) may want to integrate such a registry or keep their own mapping of canonical source chains and human-readable names in order to improve UX.